chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 ./hello
 ```

-You should see the following output in your terminal.
+You will see the following output in your terminal.

 ```Output
 Hello, world!